tomsabanov/ars/ars2/README.md

 #
 #
-# UI.py and agent.py was done by Lucas,
+# UI.py, agent.py, object.pt and vector.py was done by Lucas,
 # Motion model and Sensor model was done by Tom,
 # Collision_detectiony.py was done by Margarita
 #